v3rtx/angularjs-rails-resource/README.md

     * parameters
         * **attribute** {string} - The name as it appeared in the JSON
     * **returns** {string} - The name as it should appear in the resource
-* excludeByDefault - (boolean) Specifies whether or not JSON serialization should exclude all attributes from serialization by default.
+* excludeByDefault {boolean} - Specifies whether or not JSON serialization should exclude all attributes from serialization by default.
     * default: false
-* exclusionMatchers - (array) An list of rules that should be applied to determine whether or not an attribute should be excluded.
+* exclusionMatchers {array} - An list of rules that should be applied to determine whether or not an attribute should be excluded.
 For instance, $resource excludes all variables that start with $.
 The values in the array can be one of the following types:
     * string - Defines a prefix that is used to test for exclusion
     * RegExp - A custom regular expression that is tested against the attribute name
     * function - A custom function that accepts a string argument and returns a boolean with true indicating exclusion.